Instrument Care & Reprocessing Guide

 B. DRY HEAT STERILIZATION:

 1. Follow manufacturer’s packaging requirements for sterilization cycle.
-Instruments must be completely dry before dry heat sterilization, as water will interfere with the sterilization
+Instruments must be completely dry before dry heat sterilization, as water will interfere with the sterilization process.

 2. Make sure to load instruments into sterilizer properly.